“If I had not come and spoken unto them, they had not had sin: but now they have no cloke for their sin.” — John 15:22 (KJV)

 Atheists consider judgment, sin, and hell “bad.”
 But it’s just this “bad” news that is the gospel.
 “The wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).
 Jesus died for sinners, including Emma and Stephen.
 Until they submit to the whole counsel of God (both good and bad), they will not be saved.
 Until they agree with God through his Word (both written and incarnate) that they are sinners deserving of eternal death and that grace comes only through Jesus Christ, then they will not be saved.

 Atheists think they are free to stand in judgment over the Word.
 What they don’t know is that when they’re exposed to the light and truth of the Word and reject it, God then stands in judgment over them.
 Such exposure is dangerous.
 It makes them open to deception, lies, and darkness when rejected.
 This divine exposure also becomes a testimony against them so that they have no excuse.
 God in his righteousness can destroy them.

 This is what happened in Noah’s day.
 He preached righteousness for 100 years while building the ark (2 Peter 2:5).
 The sinners who heard the truth of God through Noah and rejected it then died in the flood (Genesis 7:21-23).
 They had no excuse.
 God will destroy the earth in fire one day (2 Peter 3:7-10).
 He is preparing his Noahs and John the Baptists, people who will preach the righteousness of God.
 Once again, sinners will have no excuse.

-If God chooses to give Emma, Stephen, and Skandar the gifts of repentance and conversion, it will be only through his grace.
+If God chooses to give Emma and Stephen the gifts of repentance and conversion, it will be only through his grace.
 They will be like brands plucked from the fire (Zechariah 3:2).
 Until then, their souls are in danger.
 God can cut them off in righteousness.